Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Question of Interest

 \section{Question of Interest}

-We below aim to answer questions of interest.
-The answers are derived from the bitter submission experience of the authors and might be useful to refer to when reviewers question the experiment setup/assumptions/attack settings.
-The answers only reflect the authors' personal opinions and clearly are not the norms for this research problem.
+We below aim to answer questions that might be of interest to the readers.
+The answers only reflect the authors' personal opinions and may not be the norms for this research problem.

 \textbf{Q1: How to evaluate the harmful score of the model after fine-tuning?}

 As surveyed in Section \ref{exp setup}, model-based evaluation is the mainstream for evaluating how harmful the model is.
 Among model-based evaluations, there are two categories of evaluation methods.
 The first method is to evaluate with GPT4's API, i.e., to prompt GPT4 to rate the score to the model's output.
 The second method is to use an open-source moderation model to flag the harmful answers and calculate the percentage of the answers to be flagged as harmful.